sed

 = prints the current line number plus a new line

-l list the pattern space unambigously, nice for debugging
+l list list the pattern space unambigously, nice for debugging

-t jump to given tag if previous substitution succeded
+t LABEL test branch jump to given tag, IF previous substitution succeded

-T jump to given tag if previous substitution failed
+T LABEL test branch jump to given tag, IF previous substitution failed

 uses address for pattern if missing

-replacement can be ("&" pattern matched, or \N where N is the N-match group)
+replacement: "&" pattern matched, \N where N is the N-match group

 hk